Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/copy_a_file.md

 ---
 title: "Tracking a copied file "
 linkTitle: "Tracking a copied file"
 weight: 210
----This topic describes how you can copy a file to a different location without actually sending the file, yet still have the standard Transfer CFT tracking.
+--- This topic describes how you can copy a file to a different location without actually sending the file, yet still have the standard Transfer CFT tracking.
 This option allows you to copy a file, with visibility in either Transfer CFT or Central Governance, without using network resources.

 ## Enable the copy file functionality

 This functionality is comprised of a delivered configuration and sample script files.
-To enable the copy file functionality, interpret the `cft-copyfile.conf` configuration file.
+To enable the copy file functionality, interpret the `cft- copyfile.conf` configuration file.

 **Unix**

 ```
-CFTUTIL @conf/cft-copyfile.conf
+CFTUTIL @conf/cft- copyfile.conf
 ```

 **Windows**

 ```
-CFTUTIL #conf\\cft-copyfile.conf
+CFTUTIL #conf\\cft- copyfile.conf
 ```

 **OpenVMS**

 ```
-CFTUTIL @CFT_SCEN:CFT-COPYFILE.CONF
+CFTUTIL @CFT_SCEN:CFT- COPYFILE.CONF
 ```

 **z/OS**